 At Sir Henry Floyd Grammar School, the health, safety and well-being of every child is our paramount concern.
 We listen to our pupils and take seriously what they tell us.
 Our aim is that children will enjoy their time as pupils in this school.
 We want to work in partnership with you to help your child to achieve their full potential and make a positive contribution.

 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Vetting and Barring Checks, as recommended by Buckinghamshire County Council in accordance with current legislation.

-In accordance with our responsibilities under section 157 of the Education Act 2002, we have a Designated Person for Child Protection (Mr Sharpe), and has received appropriate training for this role.
-It is his responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.
-His deputy is Miss Pickering should Mr Sharpe not be available.
+In accordance with our responsibilities under section 157 of the Education Act 2002, we have a Designated Safeguarding Lead (Miss Massey), and has received appropriate training for this role.
+It is her responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.
+Her deputies are Ms Cochrane and Mrs Bragg should Miss Massey not be available.

-The Child Protection Policy can be found on the policy page.
+The Child Protection Policy can be found on the following page.

 ‘Together, we can tackle child abuse’ - new national campaign

 The County Council is supporting a national campaign launched on 3 March by the Department for Education to encourage members of the public to report child abuse.

 The campaign’s main message is that if you’re worried about a child or think their safety might be at risk, then it is important to tell someone.
 You don’t have to be absolutely certain about whether a child is being abused; if you have a feeling that something’s not right, talk to your local children’s social care team who can look into it.